 What Is CCS?

-To stabilize and ultimately reduce concentrations of CO2 it will be necessary to capture, separate, and store or reuse carbon dioxide.
+To stabilize and ultimately reduce concentrations of CO2, it will be necessary to capture, separate, and store or reuse CO2.
 Carbon sequestration, along with reduced carbon content of fuels and improved efficiency of energy production and use, must play a major role if the world is to continue using fossil fuels as a key energy source.

 CSLF inFocus Papers on Carbon Capture and Storage Technology

-The CSLF has developed a series of short educational papers (1-6 pages in length) answering some of the most common questions surrounding carbon capture and storage technology.
+The Carbon Sequestration Leadership Forum (CSLF) has developed a series of short educational papers (1–6 pages in length) answering some of the most common questions surrounding carbon capture and storage (CCS) technology.

 - What is Carbon Utilization?